angela-d/product-requests-opencart/installing-instructions.md

 # Install Instructions

+**This plugin is not compatible with the release candidiate version of 2.3.0.2_rc; ensure you are running 2.3.0.2 by checking the footer of your admin panel for the version number.**

 If you already have the extension installed & will be upgrading to a new release, follow the [upgrade instructions](upgrade-instructions.md), instead.

 ![installing](./img/install.gif)